-Platform were asked to provide a more experiential men’s grooming experience in a heavily populated market sector in central Brighton.
-The budget constraints were a major challenge with a design, nucleus of a brand and fit out to be delivered for £40,000.
+Platform were asked to provide a men’s grooming experience in a heavily populated market sector in central Brighton.
+The design had to be unique, memorable, tell a story and have a link to the local location.
+The budget constraints were a major challenge with a brand, interior design, brand and fit out to be delivered for £40,000.

-The grooming experience, private club feel and cool gang referenced interior has cemented The Barber Club as a successful and stand out brand in the sector.
+The grooming experience, private club feel, and cool gang referenced interior has cemented The Barber Club as a successful and stand out brand in the sector.

-Construction Management: Rocket Projects
+Photography: Jim Stephenson | Construction Management: Rocket Projects